 - Sample residential homes include those provided by: 1.
 The ARC of San Diego (has several residential homes in Pacific Beach, Kearny Mesa, National City, Chula Vista, Lemon Grove and Santee), 2.
 Home of Guiding Hands, 3.
 Hope Village (Chesed Home, Provides individualized services and a safe and nurturing environment with Jewish values for adults with mental illness), and 4.
 Teri, Inc. (provides residential placement and the support of experts to help create menus, grow produce, and access recreational, social and enrichment opportunities);

 - Collaborative Private Arrangements: To ease safety concerns, some parents of children with special needs form relationships with other parents to purchase homes or other properties to provide a home to their children.
 These arrangements can be made more formal (eg. a foundation or LLC) and can help parents share the responsibility of caring for a disabled child.
 Parents can share or divide responsibilities or collectively pay for the assistance of a third party to supervise their children;

 - Jerimiah's Ranch: Located in Fallbrook, this family driven project will eventually be a community of homes offering different levels of care for adults with developmental disabilities where they can learn vocational, social and life skills;

 - Southern California Housing Collaborative: This organization helps people locate and secure affordable housing;

-- Disability.gov Housing Resources; and
+- Disability.gov Housing Resources;